TrueJu/Image_optimizer_for_websites/README.md

 - Reduce image file sizes by compressing them
 - Convert image files to .webp format for better performance on the web
+- Rename files to lowercase format
+- Change quality for JPEG/JPG and PNG files between 1% & 100%

 # Image optimizer for the web